input-output-hk/mithril/docs/website/root/mithril/threat-model.md

 #### Deployment architecture

-This document is specifically targeting the standard deployment architecture where a mithril signer runs next to the block producing node, while access to the mithril aggregator is only done through a relay.
+This document is specifically targeting the standard deployment architecture where a Mithril signer runs next to the block producing node, while access to the Mithril aggregator is only done through a relay.

 [![Mithril - Container View](./images/deployment-architecture.jpg)](./images/deployment-architecture.jpg)